FoenixRetro/f256-firmware/README.md

 * `just wget` - builds wget
 * `just fmanager` - builds f/manager

 To flash and test a component, the following receipes are available.
-Be careful these recipes are not always up to date:
+Be careful these recipes are probably out of date and may not work:

 * `just flash` - Flashes all the components
 * `just flash-dos` - Flashes only DOS